There are three major stances concerning God, gods, and the supernatural:

 What is religion?

-Depending on how they are defined, there are about 9 major world religions with more than 10m adherents: Hinduism, Buddhism, Confucianism/Taoism/Chinese folk religion, Judaism, Christianity, Spiritualism, Sikhism, Islam, and Shintoism.
+Depending on how they are defined, there are about 9 major world religions with more than 10 million adherents: Hinduism, Buddhism, Confucianism/Taoism/Chinese Folk Religion, Judaism, Christianity, Spiritualism, Sikhism, Islam, and Shintoism.
 We will offer an extensive overview of today’s religions and their history in the Chapter on the World Religions.

 By the definitions we are using in this book, every religious person is a believer in the supernatural.
 However, not everyone who believes in the supernatural necessarily follows the cultural and moral values of a religion.
 Some people believe in a supernatural power but explicitly reject the framework and validity of organized religion.
 Examples for such belief systems are Deism, Spirituality, and metaphysical philosophies.
 And vice versa, some people are “culturally religious” without committing themselves to a belief in the supernatural.
 This means that they identify with a religious tradition, its cultural values and/or even its moral code, but do not believe in its theological or metaphysical commitments.
 They can even be atheist.